Parthenium integrifolium L.

 Basis for Listing

 This long-lived prairie species reaches Minnesota at the extreme northwestern edge of its range.
-It was apparently limited to only a small portion of southeastern Minnesota before European settlement, but it was abundant where it occurred.
-Parthenium integrifolium suffered a dramatic decline when the prairies were converted to crop production.
-In fact, there are fewer than 200 ha (494 ac.) of suitable habitat remaining today, compared with the original habitat of more than 200,000 ha (494,200 ac.).
+It was apparently limited to only a small portion of southeastern Minnesota (Oak Savanna Subsection and Paleozoic Plateau Section) before European settlement, but it was abundant where it occurred.
+Parthenium integrifolium (wild quinine) suffered a dramatic decline when the prairies were converted to crop production.
+In fact, there are believed to be fewer than 200 ha (494 acres) of suitable habitat remaining today, compared with the original habitat of more than 200,000 ha (494,200 acres) (Minnesota’s Remaining Native Prairie).
 Other prairie states have reported a similar decline, but the species appears to be secure in the East, where it has adapted to marginal habitats that are not heavily exploited for agricultural purposes.

 In Minnesota, P. integrifolium is restricted to mesic habitats in remnant prairies and savannas of the type that developed in the southeastern portion of the state.
-It is often found in association with other declining prairie species such as Arnoglossum plantaginea (tuberous Indian-plantain), Asclepias sullivantii (sullivant's milkweed), and Silphium laciniatum (compass plant).
+It is often found in association with other listed prairie species such as Arnoglossum plantaginea (tuberous Indian plantain), Asclepias sullivantii (Sullivant's milkweed), and Silphium laciniatum (compass plant).

 Biology / Life History